yuvalmGS/gigaspaces-wiki-jekyll/xap97net/poco-metadata.markdown

 - Access protection -- the class designer wishes to protect the property from outside changes.
 This is probably a problem since the field value is lost.
 To prevent this problem, consider adding a private setter, or excluding the property and including the field (as explained next).
 {% endinfo %}

-To change the behaviour of a specific field/property, apply a `[SpaceProperty]` to include it, or a `[SpaceExclude]` to exclude it.
+To change the behavior of a specific field/property, apply a `[SpaceProperty]` to include it, or a `[SpaceExclude]` to exclude it.
 These settings override the class-level settings.

 #### Example 3 -- Storing all the Person properties except the Password property